 In October 1938, Herzfelde fled to London where he continued his business.
-In 1939, he obtained a visa for the United States, where he founded the Aurora Verlag - the virtual successor of the Malik Verlag - in New York in 1944.
+In 1939, he obtained a visa for the United States.
+He founded the Aurora Verlag - the successor of the Malik Verlag - in New York in 1944.

 Before 1933, Herzfelde had managed the Malik Verlag in Berlin, founded with his brother John Heartfield and George Grosz in 1917.
 The publishing house was one of the most important institutions of the avant-garde and political left.
-After the Machtergreifung, his stocks – which contained 40,000 works – were confiscated and destroyed.
+After the Machtergreifung, the book inventory of the Malik Verlag Berlin, about 40,000 volumes, was confiscated and destroyed.

 See also: Aurora Verlag

 Baigell, Matthew, Milly Heyd, and Rose-Carol Washton Long, eds.
 Jewish Dimensions in Modern Visual Culture: Antisemitism, Assimilation, Affirmation.
 Lebanon, New Hampshire: University Press of New England, 2010.

 Fischer, Ernst.
 Verleger, Buchhändler und Antiquare aus Deutschland und Österreich in der Emigration nach 1933.
 Stuttgart: Verband Deutscher Antiquare, 2011.

 "John Heartfield: Malik-Verlag."
 Photobibliothek.
 Web.
 03 Dec.
 2012.

 "Malik-Verlag."
 Wikipedia.
 Wikimedia Foundation, Inc. Web.
 03 Dec.
 2012.